mkmsobieraj/intorduction-to-eslint/src/slides.md

   - name of sharable config
   - `eslint:recommended` - most common rules
   - `eslint:all` - all rules in the currently installed `ESLint` version
-  - array of above, where later configuration extends the preceding one
+  - *array of above*, where later configuration extends the preceding one
-- The `eslint-config-` prefix can be omitted from the configuration name.
+- The `eslint-config-` prefix can be omitted from the configuration name
 - The rules from preceding files can be added or override

-## Sharable configuration

-- it is an npm package that exports configuration object
-- when it is installed we can includes package by adding it in `extends` property

 ```JavaScript